 Due to the Coronavirus outbreak, we have decided to postpone Pi Wars 2020 for the time being.
 That doesn’t mean, however, that we can’t have a bit of fun in the meantime!
-We want to run a virtual event, just to cover the gap until the main event can be rescheduled.
+We ran a virtual event on Saturday, 25th April 2020, just to cover the gap until the main event can be rescheduled.

-Virtual Pi Wars 2020 is an online-only event.
-There are two parts to it.
-The first (submission of videos) is open only to our invited competitors, the second (the live stream) will be available for anyone to watch.
+Virtual Pi Wars 2020 was an online-only event.
+There were two parts to it.
+The first (submission of videos) was open only to our invited competitors, the second (the live stream) was available for anyone to watch.

 Submission of videos by teams

-Teams will submit videos to the Pi Wars Judges in advance of Saturday, 25th April.
-In these videos, teams will present their robots and then be Judged on their Technical Merit and Artistic Merit.
-These points will be added together and teams will be ranked, probably within their original categories.
+Teams submitted videos to the Pi Wars Judges in advance of Saturday, 25th April.
+In these videos, teams presented their robots and were Judged on their Technical Merit and Artistic Merit.
+These points were added together and teams ranked.

 The live stream